hansroh/skitai/README.rst

 .. code:: python

-  from decorative import auth
+  from tasks import auth

   app = Saddle (__name__)
-  app.decorate_with (auth, mount = '/regist')
+  app.mount_with (auth, point = '/regist')

 Finally, route of login is "/regist/login".

-Sometimes function names are duplicated if like you import contributed decoratives.
+Sometimes function names are duplicated if like you import contributed tasks.

 .. code:: python

-  from decorative import auth
+  from tasks import auth

   app = Saddle (__name__)
-  app.decorate_with (auth, mount = '/regist', ns = "regist")
+  app.mount_with (auth, point = '/regist', ns = "regist")

 Now, you can import iport without name collision.
 But be careful when use was.ab () etc.